FROSTR-ORG/igloo-desktop/README.md

 Download the latest release for your platform from our [GitHub Releases](https://github.com/FROSTR-ORG/igloo/releases) page.

+All releases use **dual-layer security**:
-All releases are GPG signed and include SHA256 checksums for verification.
+- **GPG signing**: All release artifacts are GPG signed with developer keys
+- **macOS code signing**: macOS apps are signed with Apple Developer ID and notarized
+- **SHA256 checksums**: Integrity verification for all platforms

 We strongly recommend verifying your download:
 1. See [VERIFICATION.md](VERIFICATION.md) for detailed verification instructions
-2. Import our signing key from the `keys` directory
+2. Import our GPG signing key for release integrity verification
-3. Verify both the signature and checksums before running the application
+3. Verify both GPG signatures and checksums before running the application

 Available formats:
-- Windows: Installer (.exe) and portable (.exe)
+- Windows: Installer (.exe) and portable (.exe) [GPG signed]
-- macOS: DMG (.dmg) and ZIP (.zip)
+- macOS: DMG (.dmg) and ZIP (.zip) [GPG signed + Apple code signed & notarized]
-- Linux: AppImage (.AppImage) and Debian package (.deb)
+- Linux: AppImage (.AppImage) and Debian package (.deb) [GPG signed]

 ### macOS Installation